FREE GIFT! 108 WAYS TO BALANCE YOUR KID’S CHAKRAS!… LEARN MORE »

 My favorite definition of mindfulness is Jon Kabat-Zinn’s: “Mindfulness is awareness that arises through paying attention, on purpose, in the present moment, non-judgmentally.”

-Being able to calm your mind and establishing your own toolkit for what helps calm the waves of your mind is a crucial tool.
+Being able to calm your mind and establishing your own toolkit for what helps calm the waves of your mind is an integral tool.

 This is the most simple tool of the group to practice on a daily and momentary basis.